NLnetLabs/routinator/doc/manual/source/installation.rst

-       To adjust the configuration you can pass command line arguments to Routinator (try :option:`--help` for more information) and/or supply your own Routinator configuration file (by mapping it from the host info the container using ``-v host/path/to/routinator.conf:/etc/routinator.conf``
+       To adjust the configuration you can pass command line arguments to Routinator (try :option:`--help` for more information) and/or supply your own Routinator configuration file (by mapping it from the host into the container using ``-v host/path/to/routinator.conf:/etc/routinator.conf``
-       and passing ``--config /etc/routinator.conf`` when running the container.
+       and passing ``--config /etc/routinator.conf`` when running the container).

        To persist the RPKI cache data you can create a separate Docker volume and mount it into the container like so: